flomotlik/blog/_posts/2013-01-25-Followup-on-last-weeks-outage.markdown

 twitter: leanvienna
 google: 115123333592137547204
 description: Why the system failed and what we did to not ever have that happen again
+keywords: Codeship, service outage, how to avoid service outage, how to avoid breakdown
 image: http://blog.codeship.io/images/200x200_og_outage.png
 ---